 It’s likely that your partner’s hospital bag will be packed and ready to go weeks before the birth.
 However, when labour kicks in, her mind may be elsewhere, so be sure to pick it up on the way out of the door, along with her birth plan and maternity notes.
-Our free preparing for birth mobile app is full of practical advice and information, plus a contraction timer.

 Don’t forget that you’ll need some bits and pieces, too.
 You may want to pack a separate bag for yourself, including:

 - Swimming trunks – if your partner’s having a water birth

 - Painkillers – you may need them, as well as your partner